 - Selection box for the corresponding alert: This option is commonly used to select a set of alerts to apply them to the same tag, status, or incident.
-When you click on the Selection box, the options Apply tags, Apply status, Apply incident appear.
+When you click on the Selection box, the options Apply tags, Apply rate, and Apply incident appears.

-- Filter icon: It's used to filter the data of the corresponding alert that you need to analyze.
-When clicking the button Apply filters, UTMStack will display all the alerts that match with selected fields.
+- Filter icon: It filters the data of the corresponding alert you need to analyze.
+When clicking the Apply filters button, UTMStack will display all the alerts matching selected fields.

 - Circle icon: It's the option used to report an alert as an incident always that you mark the alert In review.
-For it, you should type (reported, incident, or any appropriate description) in the field Add incident.
+It would be best to type (reported, incident, or any appropriate description) in the field Add incident.
 Then, click on Apply Incident.
-Automatically each incident will be notified to emails you specify in the UTMStack Settings.
+Automatically each incident will be notified via emails you specify in the UTMStack Settings.

 - Pencil icon: This allows you to add a note to the corresponding alert.